happilyeverafter95/pdf-wrangler/README.md

 PDFMiner wrapper used to simplify PDF extraction.
 More functionalities to come to make it a more general purpose PDF utility tool.

-## Document Module
+## Document class

-The `Document` module provides a class with the same name used to represent a PDF document.
-The primary `pages` attribute contains extracted text and images compatible with [Pillow Images](https://pillow.readthedocs.io/en/stable/reference/Image.html).
+The `Document` class is used to represent a PDF document.
+It contains functionality to access the raw text by page, PDF metadata and images in the form of PDFMiner's `LTImage` objects.

-PDF metadata can also be accessed through the `metadata` attribute.

 ## Example Usage